Is the Aguirre-Gratton time-reversed de Sitter model true?

 During the past-infinite contracting phase, the whole space becomes thermalized1 This is relevant because if a space is entirely thermalized, it is no longer de Sitter; instead of a bounce and expansion, the thermalized space ends in a big crunch.2

-1. The model puts the low-entropy problem in the middle of the hourglass, and yet they provide no mechanism to bring about this unnatural state.
-In fact, worse, the model in principle removes any hope of ultimately increasing the probability of the highly improbable state.
+We know it does this because the model puts the low-entropy problem in the middle of the hourglass, and yet they provide no mechanism to bring about this unnatural state.1 In fact, worse, the model in principle removes any hope of ultimately increasing the probability of the unfathomably improbable state.
+It essentially happens by magic.

 The Aguirre-Gratton model undercuts causal reasoning (in life and science) (After all, the model yields two mirror halves, so there's a 50% chance we are the half experiencing time in thermodynamic reverse.)
 This is relevant because its an absurd conclusion and even undercuts justification for belief in the model itself.1